In addition to faculty-initiated workshops (updated regularly on the Events page), the Center hosts a number of on-going programs:

 (in collaboration with the Office of Institutional Diversity)

 This is a series of ongoing workshops designed to provide information, tools, and practical tactics for faculty and staff to work most effectively with students from a broad range of backgrounds and identity groups.
 Workshops topics include: students of color, international students, first generation college students, students from low socioeconomic backgrounds, students with disabilities, LGBQ students, transgender and gender nonconforming students, introverts, students experiencing emotional and mental health issues, students who practice a religious or spiritual tradition, creating inclusive classrooms, and inclusive advising.

-Student Consultants for Teaching and Learning: Interested faculty members are paired with a student with whom they work to improve aspects of their teaching in one of their courses.
-This partnership provides an opportunity for faculty to reflect on their pedagogy, receive feedback from a student not in their course, and work collaboratively to meet teaching goals.
-Student consultants observe a class throughout a semester, take detailed notes during class, and meet weekly with their faculty partner to communicate their candid and confidential observations.
+Faculty members participating in the Student Consultant program work with a student who observes one of their courses throughout the semester.
+Student Consultants provide an opportunity for faculty to reflect on their pedagogy, receive feedback from a student not in their course, and work collaboratively to meet teaching goals.
+Together, the faculty member and Student Consultant develop areas to focus on throughout the semester.
+The Student Consultant attends class throughout the semester, takes detailed observation notes, and meets weekly with their faculty partner to communicate their candid and confidential observations.

 Faculty who have participated in the Student Consultant program have found the experience to be extremely positive as a way to reflect on their teaching practice and to gain consistent feedback from the perspective of a student.
 Faculty members can work either with a student they identify or with a student who has applied during the CTL’s open application period.

 The Director of the CTL is available for confidential, one-on-one teaching consultations.
 These may involve anything from classroom observations to syllabus assessment, problem-shooting, to student evaluation debriefs.
 Contact the Director of the CTL directly to arrange consultations.